holoviz/panel/doc/getting_started/build_app.md

 first_app
 ```

-As long as you have a live Python process running, dragging these widgets will trigger a call to the `find_outliers` callback function, evaluating it for whatever combination of parameter values you select and displaying the results.
+As long as you have a live Python process running, dragging these widgets will trigger a call to the `create_plot` callback function, evaluating it for whatever combination of parameter values you select and displaying the results.

 ## Next Steps